Init a New Evaluation Set 🎬¶

 Run the init command and follow the on-screen instructions:

-1
+1 | |

 Info

-• You can configure how many judge tasks or llm tasks (your logic that you test for) to run concurrently.
+simplevalwill test for working credentials, and if not available will show the required variables.
+You can continue the init process and set the variables later. - You can configure how many judge tasks or llm tasks (your logic that you test for) to run concurrently.
 The default is 10 for both.

-Option 2: Init From Template
+Option 2: Init From Template¶

 This will create a new eval set directory from a template using default values.